Skip to Main Content

 Since most of the benefits of a donor database lie in the information it stores, make sure to evaluate potential databases based on which data they can store and in what ways.
 Primarily, this means looking at the donor profile feature.

-A good donor database will have an intuitive user interface that allows your staff to efficiently enter a new supporter record, find specific information, and update existing data as needed.
+The right donor database should offer intuitive features that allow your staff to efficiently enter a new supporter record, find specific information, and update existing data as needed.
 It will also ensure that all donor data is secure with security measures like user permissions and access restrictions.

 Giving potential